XinFinOrg/Docs-XF/docs/general/faq.md

 	An epoch is a 900-block period of 2-second block time (~30 minutes).

 !!! quote "How can I check my rewards?"
-    You can check your masternode rewards using xdcwallet.
+    You can check your masternode rewards using XinFin WebWallet.
-	Alternatively you can use XinFinMaster or XinFinScan.
+	Alternatively you can use XinFinScan.

 ### Masternode Candidate

 !!! quote "What is a masternode candidate?
 What is the difference between masternode candidate and masternode?"
-    A Masternode Candidate is any node who deposited 10,000,000 XDC and is listed on [XinFinMaster](https://xinfin.network).
+    A Masternode Candidate is any node who deposited 10,000,000 XDC and is listed on [XinFinMaster](https://xinfin.network/#masternode).

 	 masternodes will be able to sign blocks and receive block rewards.